linqiu0-0/DubLease/DeveloperGuide.md

 # Frontend
 DubLease frontend uses the React framework with javascript.
 The UI design for the frontend is based on this [Fimga Design](https://www.figma.com/file/8Ivetl62l7CELx0hTaaq1N/Dub-Lease?node-id=0%3A1&t=QWbdjKd0nRIM1hva-1).

-## How to visit DubLease
-Currently, Dublease is published on  [DubLease]( http://52.38.78.226:8080/ ).
-You can sign up to visit and explore the most update-to-date version in here.

 ## Project structure /client
 - `/src`: source code folder